eckmar-community/eckmar/README.md

 # Nomiac
-Scalable, feature-rich cryptocurrency marketplace using Laravel
+Scalable, feature-rich cryptocurrency marketplace on Laravel

 # Server requirements
 VPS with at least 2GB of RAM